zjukg/RMPI/README.md

 - The schema graph (`Schema-NELL.csv`) and pre-trained embeddings have been attached in the folder `data/external_rel_embeds`.
 Thanks for the resource from [KZSL](https://github.com/China-UK-ZSL/Resources_for_KZSL).

 ## Some Results for Supplementing Main Paper
-1. Entity Prediction on WN18RR.v1
+1. Entity Prediction on WN18RR in the partially inductive KGC.

 <table>